DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/docker/11c-dind.markdown

 2. Docker daemon clusters espesialy using for docker swarm (alternative for docker-machine).
 3. Sandboxed environments.
 4. For experimental purposes on your local development workstation (docker development it's self).

+# The good, the bad using Docker in Docker

+# Key Considerations

+1. Use Docker in Docker only if it is a requirement.
+Do the POCs and enough testing before migrating any workflow to the Docker-in-Docker method.
+2. While using containers in privileged mode, make sure you get the necessary approvals from enterprise security teams on what you are planning to do.
+3. Running docker in docker using `docker.sock` and `dind` method is less secure as it has complete privileges over the docker daemon.
+4. The performance of the container doesn’t have any effect because of the methods you use.
+However, the underlying hardware decides on the performance.